zszabo-rh/lightspeed-stack/README.md

 ## System prompt

-The service uses the, so called, system prompt to put the question into context before the question is sent to the selected LLM.
+The service uses a so-called system prompt to put the question into context before it is sent to the selected LLM.
 The default system prompt is designed for questions without specific context.
-It is possible to use a different system prompt through various different avenues available in the `customization` section:
+You can supply a different system prompt through various avenues available in the `customization` section:
 ### System Prompt Path

 ```yaml